juliaolivieri/SpliZ_pipeline/README.md

 ` source activate szs_env`

+If this activation step doesn't work, try running `conda env list` and looking for the path that ends with `szs_env`.
+Then run `source activate <full path>`, for example `source activate /share/PI/horence/applications/anaconda3/envs/szs_env`.

 You will need to place the following files in the "data" directory:
 * `HLCA4_P2_10x_with_postprocessing_lung.pq`
 * `HLCA4_P3_10x_with_postprocessing_lung.pq`